On this page:

 If you have any queries about the NZHS, please email [email protected].

-Please also email us if you have any feedback about how useful these provisional monthly results are or any suggestions for improvements.
+Please also email us if you have any feedback about how useful these provisional monthly results were or any suggestions for improvements.